Discussions are an important component of any effective training, whether delivered in a traditional classroom setting.

 - When trainees are discussing topics they’re being trained on, it tends to improve comprehension and retention.
 One of the biggest problems employers often face in the training process is getting trainees to not just initially understand concepts, but to retain them over time.

-One of the challenges faced when creating online training is how to facilitate deep-level discussions in other to amplify the effectiveness of said training.
+One of the challenges faced when creating online training is how to facilitate deep-level discussions in order to amplify the effectiveness of said training.

 We put together a guide with some tips and best practices to ensure you get the best of both worlds: robust, thought-provoking discussion paired with the many advantages and benefits of delivering training through a learning management system.